palantir/policy-bot/README.md

 GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards rule evaluations.
-When this happens `policy-bot` will use the review before the dismissed review when evaluating rules.
+When this happens `policy-bot` will use a previous, non-dismissed review, if it exists, when evaluating rules.

 For example, if a user leaves an "approval" review and follows up with a